Skip to main content

 The compulsory section includes three courses with theory-practice links that take place in the sports hall.

-The University of Siegen cooperates with the Landessportbund NRW.
-This cooperation enables students to have the training content of the certificate course recognized by the State Sports Association of North Rhine-Westphalia and thus obtain the trainer C license (popular sports).
+The University of Siegen cooperates with the NRW State Sports Association.
+This cooperation enables you to have the training content of the certificate course recognized by the NRW State Sports Association and thus obtain the DOSB trainer C license (mass sports).

 FAQ